Murder and manslaughter

 Regional breakdown

-The majority (87 cases, corresponding to 75 %) of the confirmed cases of lethal violence in 2022 were reported in one of the major metropolitan regions of Stockholm, Väst (including Göteborg) and Syd (including Malmö).
-This level has fluctuated between 71 and 87 percent during the period 2015–2022.
+The majority (72 cases, corresponded to 60 per cent) of the confirmed cases of lethal violence in 2023 were reported in one of the major metropolitan police regions of Stockholm, Väst and Syd.
+This level has fluctuated between 60 and 75 per cent during the years 2014-2023.

 The figures above come from Brå's special study of lethal violence which only includes reported cases of lethal violence where lethal violence is highly likely to be the cause of death.
 This is because the statistic regarding reported offences is misleading where lethal violence is concerned, since it shows all reported incidents with a lethal outcome where there initially was reason to investigate whether lethal violence may have been used.
 Following investigation, many of these incidents are seen to involve something other than lethal violence, for example suicide, accident, or natural death.
 It also occurs that several police reports are prepared for a single case of suspected lethal violence, which means that the statistic contains repeats.
 Moreover, attempts, preparation, and conspiracy to commit murder or manslaughter are erroneously registered as completed murder or manslaughter.